 30 calendar days per annum, for an employee with more than one year's service.

-In the DIFC, an employee is entitled to paid annual leave of 20 working days, in addition to national holidays, if the employee has at least three months' service (DIFC Employment Law).
+In the DIFC, an employee is entitled to paid vacation leave of 20 working days per year, in addition to national holidays, if the employee has at least 90 days' service (DIFC Employment Law).
 This is accrued pro rata in the first year, calculated at the rate of 1:12 of the employee's leave entitlement on the first day of each month of service.

 Leave is in addition to the seven national holidays.
 The Ministry of Labour declares the length of each national holiday (which can fall on any day of the week each year) before the holiday takes place.
 The lunar calendar determines the dates of some national holidays.